-Shareholders of Singapore companies have certain privileges, among which the right to vote when appointing the board of directors, the right to propose certain resolutions and the right to distribute the company’s income.
+Before opening a company in Singapore, investors should know that the shareholders ofSingapore companies have certain privileges, among which the right to vote when appointing the board of directors, the right to propose certain resolutions and the right to distribute the company’s income.
 Shareholders are also entitled to purchase new shares when issued by the Singapore company and the right to remaining assets in case of company liquidation.

 Minority shareholders in companies registered in Singapore are generally required to accept the decisions of directors and the majority shareholders.
 However, they also have certain rights that protect them.
 The rights of minority shareholders are mentioned in the Companies Act, but must also be stated in the Memorandum or Articles of Association of the company.
 Foreign investors with a minority stake in a Singapore company usually negotiate specific rights when joining the company.

 The most important rights granted to minority shareholders in the Commercial Code in Singapore are the rights to attend and vote at the general meetings.
 General meetings are required to be held on an annual basis according to the law.
 Singapore minority shareholders also have the right to vote in matters such as resolutions to pay dividends and election or removal of the company’s directors.
 Minority shareholders have the right to be treated fairly, most of all.

 Types of shares for companies in Singapore